RedCrested/ImagesInMessage-for-OpenSource-SocialNetwork/README.md

 ## Changes

+- Version 1.2.1
+    - Add credits to Open Social Website Core Team and OpenTeknik LLC for code used
+    - Improved friendly name of component.
+"Allow to send images in OssnMessages" doesn't sound good to me :-)
 - Version 1.2
     - Fixed issue #5, found by Michael Zülsdorff
     - Fixed issue #6, found by Michael Zülsdorff